 We have private food lockers to store your personal food items and you can cook in our beautiful Haka Hou Mana Mana.
 (Jungle Style Kitchen!)

-There is also a Communal Food Area where foodstuffs that are donated or left behind by previous guests are available for community all members to use as a whole.
+There is also a Communal Food Area where foodstuffs that are donated or left behind by previous guests are available for community members to use.

-As part of your pick-up fee from the airport we always stop by the grocery store so you can stock up!
-Otherwise there are a number of supermarkets and health food stores in the area.
+As part of your pick-up fee from the airport, we stop by a grocery store so you can stock up!

 Hedonisia is defined as, “A community of independent individuals (and couples)!”.
 Occasionally, we share our food and eat our meals together, but those times are random and spontaneous.